Zira-integrations/common/README.md

 This function returns the data of xls file

-## `getCollectionInfo`
+## `getMeterSchema`

-Retrieves Collection Info from custom data source with cache
+Retrieves Meter schema from data source with cache

 ## `meterSearch`

 Retrieves Meter ID using a searchKey with cache

+## `eventLogger`

+Adds `addFailure` and `addSuccess` methods to the `event` parameter.
+Once the adapter is done, it will log all successes and failures that were added.